ElektraInitiative/libelektra/doc/BUILDSERVER.md

 expected in Docker images.
 Additionally a public key authentification should be set up so the jenkins master can establish an ssh connection with the node.
+If the node should be able to interact with Docker the jenkins user should be added to the `docker` group.

 Nodes should be set to only build jobs matching their labels and to be online as much as possible.